-Strategic planning is often intended to bring focus, coherence, and direction to district improvement efforts.
+Strategic planning in schools is designed to bring focus, coherence, and direction to district improvement efforts.
 At its best, it helps leaders align goals, resources, initiatives, and decision-making around a shared vision for student learning and organizational growth.

 In practice, however, many districts experience a gap between strategic intent and day-to-day implementation.
 Plans may be well written, but priorities can become diluted as they move through departments, campuses, programs, and competing initiatives.
 Over time, the challenge becomes not simply creating a plan, but ensuring that the plan remains visible, actionable, and connected to real work.